Northwestern Oklahoma, USA, on July 6, 1947:

-The newspaper The Daily Enterprise, of Bartlesville, Oklahoma, USA, for July 7, 1947, said that John Phillips, Jr., of Phillips Petroleum's aviation department, and Henry Barbarick, pilot for that company, were flying at 10,000 to 12,000 feet (the date is not specified).
+The newspaper The Bartlesville Examiner-Enterprise, of Bartlesville, Oklahoma, USA, reported on page 1 for July 7, 1947, that in the morning that day, two Bartlesville aviators, John Phillips, Jr. of the Phillips Petroluem aviation department, and Henry Barbarick, copilot, reported a sighting of mysterious flying objects.

-John Phillips was piloting the plane and saw a first "flying saucer"; he yelled to Henry Barbarick who was reading maps, but Barbarick said the "saucer" went by so fast that he was unable to see it.
+He yelled to Barbarick, who was reading maps, but Barbarick said the "Saucer" went by so fast that he was unable to see it.

-A few minutes later, Phillips saw another strange flying object; which he said looked "like a large 'hangar door' on the horizon", but again Barbarick was unable to catch sight of it.
+A few minutes later Phillips saw another one of the strange flying objects which he said looked as large as a "hangar door" on the horizon; but again Barbarick was unable to catch sight of it.

-Phillips said that at least nine of the "saucers" appeared in a space of 15 minutes.
+Phillips said they saw at least nine of the "saucers" in a space of about 15 minutes.
 Both men said the discs were flying at such a tremendous rate of speed that they were unable to get a good look at them.
-They tried unsuccessfully to clock them once when one flashed by.
-Phillips turned the plane to get a better look at it, but it had disappeared by the time the plane came around.
+They tried unsuccessfully to clock them and once when one flashed by, Phillips turned the plane to get a better look at it but it had disappeared by the time the plane came around.

-Phillips said the discs varied in size of a small plane up to a large transport.
-He said they looked saucer-shaped with the front tilted up.
-He said they were definitely made of metal, since they glistened like silver in the sun, and he said they appeared to be spinning.
+Phillips said the discs varied in size from the size of a small plane up to a large transport.
+He said they looked saucer-shaped, with the front tilted up.
+He said they were definitely made of metal, since they glistened like silver in the sun.
+They appeared to be revolving, he said.

-Barbarick said that "it gave you a feeling like someone was shooting flak at you."
+Barbarick added that it gave a feeling "like someone was shooting flak at you."

 In the 2000's, US ufologist David Rudiak found the case in two other newspapers, the Lawton Daily World and the Tulsa Daily World, both for July 8, 1947, and said that the sighting occurred on Sunday, July 6, 1947, in the afternoon, possibly over Northwestern Oklahoma, near the Colorado / Kansas state line.